 Become a Reading Teacher: Education Requirements and Career Info

-Reading teachers are licensed elementary, middle school and high school teachers who have acquired an additional reading teacher license after completing a specialized course of postgraduate study that teaches reading assessment and reading development skills.
-Reading teachers are versed in strategies that improve student reading in K-12 schools.
+Reading teachers may be licensed kindergarten or elementary school teachers who also teach a range of other subjects.
+Alternatively, some reading teachers work in any K-12 grade level and have acquired an additional reading teacher license after completing a specialized course of postsecondary study in reading assessment and reading development skills.

 Reading teachers create curricula to motivate students to excel at reading, overcome remedial reading challenges and stimulate an appreciation of reading and literature.
 Through graduate training, reading teachers are qualified to implement reading programs in K-12 schools and mentor fellow teachers to achieve classroom reading goals.

-Reading teachers must first become licensed teachers by attaining a bachelor's degree and enrolling in a accredited teacher education program.
+Reading teachers must first become licensed teachers by attaining a bachelor's degree and enrolling in an accredited teacher education program.
 Most teacher training programs require students to study education philosophy, student psychology and the subjects they intend to teach.
 A supervised student teaching internship in a classroom setting is also required.
-Graduates may apply for either state licensing as elementary school teachers or for a single-subject license to teach middle school or high school.
+Graduates may apply for either state licensing as or for a single-subject license to teach middle school or high school.

 Reading Teacher License